dartmouth-cs98/dartmouth-cs98.github.io/slides/04_design/index_slides.md

 ???
 * work together and don't skimp on just winging it
 * don't want this to happen - hurricane is coming
-* we'll work on it next week but wanted to release it so maybe some people on the team can start on it early

 ---
 name:  Sketch Time Step 1: Generate Options